daniell419/daniell419.github.io/_pages/software.md

 # spill_imputation

-**Imputation-based Differences-in-Differences estimator with spillovers.**
+**Imputation-based Differences-in-Differences estimator for spillovers.**
-Implements an imputation approach that identifies a subset of **never-exposed, never-treated** units to recover untreated counterfactuals and aggregate dynamic effects (ATOTT, ASEU, and optionally ATT(0)) without imposing a pre-specified exposure function. :contentReference[oaicite:0]{index=0}
+Implements an imputation approach that uses a subset of **never-exposed, untreated** units to recover untreated counterfactuals and aggregate dynamic effects (ATOT, and ASEU) without imposing a pre-specified exposure function.

 ---